Caltech-AMBER/ambersim/README.md

     * `libxrandr-dev`
     * `libxi-dev`
     * `ninja-build`
 * `--mujoco-dir` specifies the directory of the local `mujoco` repo, which must end in the directory `mujoco`.
-If one doesn't exist, it will be pulled to this directory.
-If this isn't specified, `mujoco` will be created as a sibling directory of `ambersim`.
+If the supplied directory doesn't exist, it will be created and `mujoco` will be installed there.
+If `mujoco-dir` is not specified, then it will be cloned and installed into `$HOME/mujoco`.
+We recommend pointing this to a reasonable location instead of using the default.

 If the following line of code runs without error, then the installation of `mujoco` from source was successful:
 ```